SCHEDULE AND CURRICULUM

 Jen Berryman for New Wave-10.jpg

-IN PERSON IN SE PORTLAND:
+IN PERSON IN SE PORTLAND Fall 2025:

-Our training is 100+ hours that will include the following elements:
+Our training is 85+ hours that will include the following elements:

 Jen Berryman for New Wave-49.jpg

-9 hours of live virtual learning
+20 hours of self paced learning

-15-20 hours of class observation
+15 hours of class observation